bttger/spotirip/readme.md

                         beginning.
 If not set, recording will start within the next song.
   -m, --mp3             Export in mp3 format.
+  --min MIN             Set the max song length in minutes temporarily for
+                        this session as opposed to the constants file.
+  --secs SECS           Set the max song length in seconds temporarily for
+                        this session as opposed to the constants file.
   -u USERNAME, --username USERNAME
-                        Change the user temporarily for this session as opposed to the constants file.
+                        Set the user temporarily for this session as opposed to the constants file.
   -q QUALITY, --quality QUALITY
                         Set the export quality in Kbit/s temporarily for this session.